 with you in mind.

 Purchase any Comprehensive School Package and receive expert guidance on the best application strategy for you.

 Your biggest deciding factor in applying for Round 1 versus Round 2 is your level of preparedness: Are you ready to put your best foot forward by the deadline for Round 1?
 Your Head Consultant™ will use your Personalized MBA Game Plan to help you determine your timeline, areas of opportunity and next steps, plus connect you with a School Specialist and member of our Ultimate Admissions Committee to ensure you are showing the admissions committee a great overall application.

-Begin working now with your consultant on your applications for the first round, and if you aren’t 100% confident that your applications ready to be submitted, we will continue working with you on Round 2 applications for no additional charge.
+Begin working now with your consultant on your applications for the first round, and if you aren’t 100% confident that your applications are ready to be submitted, we will continue working with you on Round 2 applications for no additional charge.
 Getting started early will greatly reduce anxiety, allow you to maintain a balanced life while working thoroughly on each part of your MBA application.
 Your Head Consultant, who will work closely with all aspects of your application and with the experiences of handling many similar clients will be a great sounding board and adviser to weigh the pros and cons on these nerve-wracking Round 1 vs Round 2 decisions.

 Utilize our Ultimate Admissions Committee and submit with ultimate confidence.